javierbrea/eslint-plugin-boundaries/packages/website/docs/guides/debugging.md

   }
 }

-[boundaries][debug]: element-types rule violation: Rule at index 2 reported a violation because the following selector matched the dependency:
+[boundaries][debug]: dependencies rule violation: Rule at index 2 reported a violation because the following selector matched the dependency:

 {
   "dependency": {